ten-protocol/go-ten/design/bridge_design.md

 ## Decentralization

 The `MessageBus` and `Bridge` contracts sit on-chain and inherit the least common denominator properties of both Obscuro and Eth.
-If Obscuro is decentralized they both will be.
+If Obscuro is decentralized then the Bridge and MessageBus will be too.